tungfunny/Hello-world/README.md

 # Hello-world
-Learn about Git &amp; Github
+Learn about Git &amp; Github.
+This app so crazy.